eric-m-ho/eric-m-ho.github.io/_pages/about.md

 I have worked as a data analyst and consultant in various educational settings, such as within a large charter school network and for a small middle school.
 I graduated cum laude and with departmental honors from Columbia University with a major in data science and special concentration in educational studies.

 I am currently open to research collaborations and opportunities as well as contract work.
-Please do not hesitate to contact me at ericmho@ucla.edu.
+Please do not hesitate to contact me at ericmho [at] ucla [dot] edu